Why Your Dog Hides Stuff — and Why It’s Normal

 If you’ve noticed that items in your home are disappearing more frequently, it’s not something to ignore.

-If you’ve invited a dog to live with you, it’s essential to provide an environment that allows for the expression of their natural behaviors.
+If you’ve invited a dog to live with you, provide an environment that allows for the expression of their natural behaviors.
 This includes daily physical activity, social interaction, and regular mental stimulation.

-Snuffle mats and interactive puzzle toys for slow feeding are excellent ways to stimulate a dog’s “hunting” for food, helping them combat boredom and anxiety while providing enjoyable activities.
+Use snuffle mats and interactive puzzle toys for slow feeding to stimulate a dog’s “hunting” for food, helping them combat boredom and anxiety while providing enjoyable activities.

-The next time you see your dog carefully hiding something, you can relax, knowing they’re not fearing an impending apocalypse or protesting your choice of treats. is simply displaying normal, natural behavior rooted in their wild ancestry.
+The next time you see your dog carefully hiding something, relax — your dog is simply displaying normal, natural behavior rooted in its wild ancestry.

 If you’re still concerned about your dog’s tendency to hoard items, consider scheduling a consultation with a pet psychologist.